 Louisa Seamster, among the young volunteers from Blessed Sacrament, was participating for the second time.
 “I love it because the memories you get to make and seeing their happiness makes me happy," she said.

 Her classmate and friend, Zachary Corradini, expressed similar feelings.
 “I’m trying to create new happy memories for them.
-They’re not usually social people and just seeing them makes me really happy," he said.
+Seeing them makes me really happy," he said.
 "I just love seeing their faces.”

 - J. Eric Braun